What Is 'Mast Cell Instability' + 10 Ways To Treat It Naturally

-Mast cells serve to protect the central nervous system.
+Mast cells serve to protect the central nervous system1.
 They live on the inside of the blood-brain barrier and interact with the cells of the barrier, namely, the astrocytes, microglia, and blood vessels.
 This is one of the critical ways the immune system interacts with the central nervous system.
 And this interaction can lead to vascular inflammation and neuroinflammation.

 When mast cells suspect danger, they degranulate, which means they release stored chemicals, as part of the cell danger response.
 These chemicals include, already formed and ready to be released, transmitters such as histamine, tryptase, serotonin, and dopamine.
 But they also contain enzymes that can disrupt cellular membranes, blood clotting, and cellular signaling.
-Furthermore, upon activation, they begin to produce a multitude of inflammatory mediators such as interleukins, cytokines, chemokines, mitokines, and factors that play a role in many of the body's physiological pathways.
+Furthermore, upon activation, they begin to produce a multitude of inflammatory mediators2 such as interleukins, cytokines, chemokines, mitokines, and factors that play a role in many of the body's physiological pathways.
 They may even be tumorigenic, or tumor-forming.

 What is mast cell instability?

 When the mast cells are overactivated, and relentlessly triggered, their own release and initiation of inflammatory cascades perpetuate their degranulation.
 This can lead to a mast cell activation disorder (MCAD).
-MCAD can cause cognitive symptoms and fatigue and has been implicated as a contributor to many neurodegenerative diseases such as multiple sclerosis, traumatic brain injury (TBI), stroke, and Alzheimer's disease.
+MCAD can cause cognitive symptoms and fatigue and has been implicated as a contributor to many neurodegenerative diseases3 such as multiple sclerosis, traumatic brain injury (TBI), stroke, and Alzheimer's disease.
 But because the mast cells reside in almost every organ system of the body, mast cell instability is a state of chronic activation that can cause problems with your gut, skin, lungs, and joints, even before it becomes a full-blown mast cell disorder.

 What causes mast cell instability?